Stop paying for empty space and ship with Flock Freight.

 The freight industry is one of many intricacies and complex inner workings.
 Think about it, in a world where we have various modes of transport, locations, and companies that provide shipping services, for shippers, there is no one option that anchors the industry.
 By design, it’s an industry filled with moving pieces, and these cogs in the machine are subject to change every year.

-In fact, in the middle of the 20th century, the freighting industry upped its complexity, creating the need for intermediaries.
+In fact, in the middle of the 20th century, the freight industry upped its complexity, creating the need for intermediaries.
 We saw the birth of freight brokers, freight advancers, and 3PLs (third-party logistics companies).
 Many of these middlemen strived to become the standard or one-stop-shop of the industry, but nothing of that sort happened.

 Today, navigating the quagmire that is the freight industry can be overwhelming.
 Everyone claims to know the ‘best option’ or have the ‘most skillful and cost-efficient freighters’ and trying to find any sort of standard can be perplexing.
-From freight insurance, the type of shipping (LTL, PTL, FTL, etc.), and intermediaries, there exists a massive range of options to choose from.
+From freight insurance, the type of shipping (LTL, PTL, TL, etc.), and intermediaries, there exists a massive range of options to choose from.

 But alas, outside of government regulation, within the industry there do exist a few standards.
 One such is freight class, which is probably why you landed here today.
 If you’re wondering exactly what freight class means, then know the information provided below is the standard of the industry.

 Freight classes were designed to standardize different types of cargo across the industry.
 The NMFTA (National Motor Freight Traffic Association) created guidelines that help define freight’s specific class.
-The parameters set forth by the NMFTA are now considered to be the standard of the industry and all those who operated within the world use them.
+The parameters set forth by the NMFTA are now considered to be the standard of the industry and all those who operate within the world use them.

 In short: freight class means a type of cargo has been given certain characteristics that dictate how much it costs to transport them.
 An extremely durable and easy-to-handle material will have a freight class that differs from say, glass, which can be easily damaged in the transportation process.